Rob-bie/ElixirPlusReddit/README.md

 ```

 The first thing you probably noticed is that when we invoke a paginator function a pid is returned with the `:ok` atom.
 This is
-because paginators are implemented as genservers, they chug away at your request in a separate process and send you data as it
+because paginators are implemented on top of genservers, they chug away at your request in a separate process and send you data as it
 becomes available.
 When there's no more data left to be acquired the genserver will gracefully shutdown and clean itself up.
 To
 see this in action repeatedly call `Process.is_alive?(pid)`.